 The Veterans Crisis Line offers free, confidential support to Veterans in crisis, as well as their family and friends.
 Save this number to your phone: 1-800-273-8255 (press 1 for Veterans).
 You can also chat online or text professional responders at 838255.

-Posted by Veterans Today on Oct 1 2012, With 0 Reads, Filed under Top 10, Vet News.
+Posted by GPD on October 1, 2012, With 0 Reads, Filed under Top 10, Veterans.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.